-Radiofemoral delay is one of the bedside diagnostic tools for assessing the different vessel diseases in an easy way.
+Radiofemoral delay is one of the bedside diagnostic tools for assessing different vessel diseases in an easy way.
 It’s a very simple way to do it.
 Doing radiofemoral delay examination is essential to find different following conditions.

 What is Radiofemoral Delay?

-Radiofemoral delay the way of finding the delay of the radial and femoral pulse.
+Radiofemoral delay is the way of finding the delay of the radial and femoral pulse.
 Normally the pulse of the femoral and the radial artery occur simultaneously.

 How to Palpate Radial Pulse?

 Most of us know about palpating radial pulse.
 It’s not so much difficult.
-The radial pulse is palpated located on the lateral side of the wrist in the anatomical snuffbox.
+The radial pulse is palpated and located on the lateral side of the wrist in the anatomical snuffbox.
 It is the pulsation of the radial artery.
 Radial pulse can be taken on both wrists in the following ways

 Steps to palpate Radial Pulse

 - Put the tip of the index and middle finger of your hand between your wrist bone and on the thumb